 - In the Schedule field, you can set the required sandbox duration or specify the explicit start and/or end time.
 Use the Calendar button to set future dates.

 To have this sandbox repeat in a series, click Add Recurrence.
-If this option is missing, the admin needs to enable it using the

 The Recurrence page is displayed.